zapwai/TextGame-Scramble-CGI/README.md

 A web version of the scramble game.
 ---
-Not the most efficient, but basic mode works at the moment.
+Not the most efficient, and it still needs to be polished a bit.
-This is perhaps CGI version 0.1
+This is perhaps CGI version 0.5